npmcdn-to-unpkg-bot/connor-baer.github.io/README.md

-# connor-baer.github.io
-my personal website
+# My personal website
+Designer, developer, traveller and sushi-lover.
+The best way to predict the future is to create it.

+_in development_